senatov/MiMiNavigator/README.md

 ---
 ## Current Stage

--  Support for macOS 26 with Swift 6.2 beta.
+-  Support for macOS 26 with Swift 6.2 beta5.
 -  Periodic directory scanning and updating, using dynamic collections for real-time content refresh.
 -  Modular and reusable components for top navigation.
 -  Integrated file management actions including copy, rename, and delete.